brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 You can build manually by heading to [https://github.com/ffmpegwasm/ffmpeg.wasm-core][21] and following the instructions.
 Or, you can use GitHub Actions in your favour:

 - Fork the project: [https://github.com/ffmpegwasm/ffmpeg.wasm-core][22]
-- Enable the Github Actions (just go to the Actions tab)
+- Enable the GitHub Actions (just go to the Actions tab)
 - Push a dummy commit
 - There should be two workflows running in your Github Actions: go to `Build FFmpeg.wasm (Single Thread)`
 - It will take ages to compile: go make a coffee ☕️